j-f-d/hass-esi-thermostat/README.md

 Although it is possible to transition to auto mode, there is no way to examine or change the schedules using this integration.

-**_Modes such as Holiday, Auto Boost and Sterilise are not well tested, because HASS does that sort of work for me.
-If enabled using the ESI Centro app, they should result in the thermostat state appearing Off or Manual, or Auto or as appropriate.
-HASS can set Auto mode, but has no concept of what the thermostat's schedule would be._**
+**_Modes such as Holiday, Boost and Sterilise are not well tested, because HASS does that sort of work for me.
+If set using the termostat directly or the [ESI Centro App], they should result in the thermostat state appearing Off or Manual, or Auto or as appropriate.
+HASS has no concept of what the thermostat's schedule would be when set manually or via the app._**

 For scheduling, I recommend Niels Faber's [Scheduler Component] and [Lovelace Scheduler Card]